[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 6. Permissions: Check the CronJob has sufficient permissions to access resources or perform actions that are defined.

-To troubleshoot CronJob errors, the Kubernetes logs will be the first port of call.
-You can use the kubectl logscommand to interrogate the Kubernetes server API logs, CronJob controller logs, Pod logs, and Container logs.
+When troubleshooting CronJob errors, the Kubernetes logs are the first port of call.
+You can use the kubectl logs command to interrogate the Kubernetes server API logs, CronJob controller logs, Pod logs, and Container logs.

 kubectl logs -n <namespace> <cronjob-controller-pod-name> -c cronjob-controller

-If you are using a centralized logging solution for your cluster (as is recommended), such as Elasticsearch, Fluentd, or Kibana (EFK) to collect and analyze logs from multiple nodes and containers in the cluster you should check the logs using those tools for deeper insight.
+If you are using a centralized logging solution such as Elasticsearch, Fluentd, or Kibana (EFK) to collect and analyze logs from multiple nodes and containers in the cluster (as recommended), you should check the logs using those tools for deeper insight.

 Monitoring solutions such as Prometheus, Datadog, Grafan, or New Relic can be used to track job execution, such as the number of successful and failed jobs, job duration, and resource usage.